Seddryck/NBi/_documentation/members-source.md

 ---
 During the previous chapter, the assertions contained a list of predefined static values.
 But NBi supports to compare to a dynamic list of values.
 ## From a query
-The first way to have a dynamic llist of values is to retrieve the members from a query (Sql, Mdx or DAX).
+The first way to have a dynamic list of values is to retrieve the members from a query (Sql, Mdx or DAX).
 This can be useful if you've a list of members stored in a relational database and that this list is in a constant evolution (customers, malls, ...).
 To achieve this, you'll need to provide a *one-column-query* in place of the list of *item*.
 This *one-column-query* is just a standard *query* xml element where only the first column of the result-set will be used by NBi.
 You can define this xml element as:

 {% highlight xml %}
 <assert>